wazza-10/fetch-dogs-app/README.md

 ```bash
 npm install ajv@6.12.6
 ```
+**CORS/Network Errors**
+  - Ensure ```withCredentials: true ``` is set in your Axios configuration so cookies are sent.
+  - Make sure you allow cross-site cookies in your browser
 ### Contact
 For any questions or suggestions, please open an issue or contact me at aakashshoraan7@gmail.com